 When it comes to the food you can either attempt to cook everything by yourself (this is not recommended unless it's a small party, or you just really love to cook) or have everyone bring a dish to the party.
 If you choose to have everyone bring a dish, consider delegating who brings which dish or have a sign-up list.
 Otherwise, you might have 3 people show up with the same dish!

 If you want a great list of easy Christmas recipes, check these out here.

-For drinks you want to have a good variety - not everyone likes the same thing!
-Consider having several different liquors, a wine or two, a non-alcohol, and either a coffee or tea - This will give everyone something they enjoy to drink!
+For drinks you want to have a good variety–not everyone likes the same thing!
+Consider having several different liquors, a wine or two, a non-alcoholic beverage, and either coffee or tea.
+This way, you can give everyone something to drink that they enjoy!

 Check out this Santa’s red solo cup idea!

 The decorations and mood of the party will greatly depend on the theme and type of party you want.
 If you went with Beach Party I would recommend going out and getting some blow-up beach balls, and palm trees, or if you went with Gatsby, go get some gold decorations and sprinkle some glitter around the house!